generatives/PersonalWebsite/content/About.md

 ## Hobby Projects

 I always like to have one or two hobby projects on the go.
 Many of my projects revolve around game development.
 Recent examples are a [simple cross platform game engine](/projects/tortuga) and a high-level game state synchronization library.
-My projects are often outside of what I would consider realistic for my skill set and available time and as a result never really get finished.
-To me the purpose is more to do with gaining technical knowledge and practicing the process of development then actually producing a product.
+My projects are often ambitious as my goal is to gain technical knowledge and practice the process of development.
 See my [GitHub](https://github.com/generatives) to see what I'm working on!